prologin/iorgen/CONTRIBUTING.md

 hints](https://docs.python.org/3/library/typing.html).
 This helps tools to check the code better.

-To ensure your code follow the coding style, please run the `./check_code.sh` script.
+To ensure your code follow the coding style, please run `pre-commit run --all-files`.

 Architecture
 ------------